Fire and Water Fountain

 Fire and Water (אש ומים), is a Tel Aviv art installation also referred to as the Dizengoff Square Fountain, is a landmark in the center of Dizengoff Square, Tel Aviv.
 Dedicated in 1986, the fountain is a kinetic sculpture by Israeli artist Yaacov Agam.
-The installation was removed in 2016 and has since not been restored.
+The artwork was removed in 2016 when the fountain was temporarily relocated as the square hosting the fountain was being rebuilt, and has not been restored ever since.

 Description

 The fountain was developed by Agam for ten years and is one of Agam's most famous creations.
 Agam has gained international recognition as one of the founders of the kinetic art movement.
 The fountain consists of an illusory dimension and a movement dimension, both typical to works of Kinetic art and Op art, which is achieved by the use of technology and by the observer's movement.
 The fountain is composed of several big jagged wheels, which were designed in the kinetic style (colored geometric shapes, which are perceived as different images from different angles).
 A technological mechanism is automatically activated at different times of the day and the night, turning the wheels on their hinges, injecting water upwards in various forms, spitting fire upwards and playing music.

 Through the years the fountain drew criticism from some Tel Aviv residents for the high cost of its ongoing maintenance.

 In 2012, the fountain reopened after a restoration, freshly painted and repaired.

-The fountain in 2025.
-The original artwork was removed in 2016 and has since not been restored.

 In December 2016, the fountain was relocated to the Reading Parking Lot in north Tel Aviv for the renovation of the plaza.
 It was replaced on the plaza after the renovations were completed in July 2018.

-On 27 February 2019, the Jerusalem Post reported, "Tel Aviv’s Dizengoff Square got back its iconic Fire and Water Fountain, which was dismantled at the end of 2016 as the public square was demolished to make way for a restructured plaza in its place".
-The Fire and Water Fountain was back but the monument was stripped of its colorful, artistic details and technological mechanism.
-It is an example of destruction of an artwork.
+Although the fountain was rebuilt, the colorful artistic details and technological mechanism were missing.
+Agam was working new artistic detail scheduled to be completed in time for the city's hosting of the 2019 Eurovision song contest.
+But as of 2025, no new artwork has been installed.